sarvesh10491/Miscellaneous/Virtualbox_New_VM_Setup.md

                 addresses: [8.8.8.8, 8.8.4.4]
 ```

-You should be able to SSH to VM from host with static IP after running below commands in VM.</n>
+You should be able to SSH to VM from host with static IP after running below commands in VM.
 `netplan --debug apply`
 `reboot`